-So if that is the case, then you’ll want to take your sharp knife and cut a slight indentation down the back of the pig straight down the spine.
+If that is the case, then you’ll take your sharp knife and cut a slight indentation down the back of the pig straight down the spine.

-Then you’ll want to use a meat saw and cut the pig in two using that indentation as your guide.
+Then you’ll use a meat saw and cut the pig in two using that indentation as your guide.

 Again, our situation was a little different because we didn’t have the heavy machinery.